Zawiya of Moulay Idris II: Saadi and Alawi periods (16th century to present)

-In 1557, the Saadi sultan Mohammad al-Sheikh built a new roof over the mausoleum to make it more monumental.
-In 1603, the last year of Sultan Ahmad al-Mansour's reign, his son, Emir (prince) Zaydan Abu Maali, added more decoration inside the mausoleum.
+In 1557, the Saadi sultan Muhammad al-Shaykh built a new roof over the mausoleum to make it more monumental.
+In 1603, the last year of Sultan Ahmad al-Mansur's reign, his son, Emir (prince) Zaydan Abu Maali, added more decoration inside the mausoleum.
 Shortly after, in 1610 or 1611, at the initiative and expense of a generous private individual named Harun al-Andalusi, a private house next to the mausoleum was purchased and its property converted into a courtyard or sahn for the mosque, while another Saadi official (the qadi al-R'assani al-Andalusi) contributed a fountain for the center of the courtyard.
 In 1644, another individual (named al-Hadj 'Ali ibn Qasem al-Qumini) contributed funds for embellishing the courtyard and also gifted further items for use in the mausoleum.

-Under the Alaouite dynasty, the first Alaouite sultan, Moulay Rashid, made generous donations to the zawiya in 1669.
-Two other Alaouite officials, in 1679 and in 1714, had new fountains installed and new sources of water redirected to the mosque (in one case, redirected from the Qarawiyyin).
-Most significantly of all, Moulay Ismail, the powerful and long-reigning Alaouite sultan, had the entire zawiya rebuilt between 1717 and 1720, including the current minaret and the mausoleum chamber with its large pyramidal roof.
+Under the Alawi dynasty, the first Alawi sultan, Moulay Rashid, made generous donations to the zawiya in 1669.
+Two other Alawi officials, in 1679 and in 1714, had new fountains installed and new sources of water redirected to the mosque (in one case, redirected from the Qarawiyyin).
+Most significantly of all, Moulay Ismail, the powerful and long-reigning Alawi sultan, had the entire zawiya rebuilt between 1717 and 1720, including the current minaret and the mausoleum chamber with its large pyramidal roof.
 This gave the complex its current dimensions (or almost) and the overall decoration it has today.
-In 1824, another Alaouite sultan, 'Abd al-Rahman (or Abderrahman), erected a new mosque extension on a site adjacent to the mausoleum, marking the last significant modification to the structure.
+In 1824, another Alawi sultan, 'Abd al-Rahman (or Abderrahman), erected a new mosque extension on a site adjacent to the mausoleum, marking the last significant modification to the structure.

 The celebrated Moroccan Sufi calligrapher Muhammad al-Qandusi, who lived in Fes from 1828 until his death in 1861, was responsible for painting the large calligraphic representation of the name Allah on the southern wall of the zawiya's courtyard.
 Since the 19th century, the zawiya has been restored a few more times.
 It was renovated in 1956 on the initiative of King Mohammed V and some of the decoration on the outside of the building dates from this time.
 The complex most recently underwent restoration between 2011 and 2014 under the supervision of architect Rachid Haloui.